 Unless there is a complete campfire ban issued by the provincial Wildfire Management Branch, then campfires (less than 0.5m3) are allowed throughout the Municipality, including within the UCB.
 See our page on Campfires for more info.

 What are air quality advisories and how often are they in place?

 Air quality advisories are issued by Island Health when pollutant concentrations approach or exceed pre-determined limits.
-Air aquality advisories occur infrequently in the Cowichan Valley (they have been in effect for a total of 12 days since 2013).
+Air aquality advisories occur infrequently in the Cowichan Valley (a total of 12 days since 2013).
 Click Here to see a list of active air quality advisories in BC and more detailed information on when and why they are issued.

 Will North Cowichan subsidize hydro costs during air quality advisories when the use of wood burning appliances is prohibited?

 No, air quality advisories occur infrequently and the increase in hydro costs to residents during these times will be minimal.

 What about the pollution from vehicles and industrial sources?